Autodesk-Forge/forge-tutorial-postman/ModelDerivative_04/instructions/task-4.md

 1. Open the webpage at https://jayanathp.github.io/forge-tutorial-postman/display_svf.html, which is published as a Github page of this repository.
 (To be changed to AutodeskForge github page later)

-    This HTML page was created using the instructions provided under Option 1, and a section added to list and display viewables.

     ![Show in Web page](../images/tutorial_4_urn_in_html_page.png "Show in Web page")

 2. In the **Access Token** box, specify the access token you obtained in task 1 of this tutorial.